jgm/pandoc/man/man1/pandoc.1.md

 Pandoc converts files from one markup format to another.
-It can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, RTF, DocBook XML, and S5 HTML slide shows.
+It can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, groff man, RTF, DocBook XML, and S5 HTML slide shows.

 If no *input-file* is specified, input is read from STDIN.
 Otherwise, the *input-files* are concatenated (with a blank